 The Consumer Price Index (CPI) estimated for the commodities in the Minimum Expenditure Basket (MEB) declined in all regions from July to Dec.
 '09, except in central regions, where it showed a 31% increase (Figure 13).
-The increase in the CPI in the central regions is mainly attributed to increases in the prices of cereals (23% for sorghum and 3% for wheat flour), as well as sugar (21%)
+The increase in the CPI in the central regions is mainly attributed to the cereal price increases (23% for sorghum and 3% for wheat flour), which